Darkle/coopcoding.com_jekyll_version/_posts/blog/2015-04-06-my-jekyll-setup-for-this-blog.md

 ---
 ```

-Then in my _config.yml I put the following:
+Then, in my _config.yml for the site I put the following:

 ``` yaml
 permalink: /:categories/:title